 Danielle was born and raised in beautiful British Columbia.
 Embracing the beauty of her birth place, she is known for her ethereal movement, brave artistry and breathtaking choreography.
 She has become one of the most sought-after dancers, choreographers and adjudicators in Canada, working with some of the top dancers and companies around the world.

-Aside from her performing and adjudicating career, she has been the Head Choreographer and Director of Team Canada West from 2011-2017.
+Aside from her performing and adjudicating career, she has been the Director and Head Choreographer of Team Canada West Dance from 2011-2017.
 Danielle, being a former world championship winner in Oslo, Norway in 2008, is the perfect candidate for this role.
-She has been in the driver’s seat since 2011 and has taken over 800 dancers to Frankfurt, Germany and Warsaw, Poland to compete at the IDO World Championships.
+She has been in the driver’s seat since 2011 and has since taken over 800 dancers to Frankfurt, Germany and Warsaw, Poland to compete at the IDO World Championships.
 She has spearheaded a championship-winning team multiple times.

 Danielle is also the creator of West Coast Choreo Lab for emerging choreographers and the Creative Director of the Impact Dance Academy working within the BC School District.
 Danielle has spoken as a guest artist on TED X. She is a career-driven young woman continuously striving to expand her artistic capabilities as well as enrich the lives of others through dance.